 EGCG (Epigallocatechin gallate) is a flavonoid present in green tea that possesses many biological actions and health benefits.
 It can inhibit cytokine storms and prevent viral replication by inhibiting the action of M protease, an enzyme required by the virus for reproduction.
 A cup of green tea has 50-100mg of EGCG.
 The recommended supplemental dose is up to 400mg per day.
 Excessive dosing has been associated with liver injury.

 Several peptides have direct immunomodulatory activity and antiviral benefits, meaning they can be helpful in preventing infection.
 Peptides have been extensively studied in animal models and experimental settings, but clinical evaluation remains mostly anecdotal.
 Only a few have been reviewed by the FDA, so many are considered investigational.
-That said, the peptides listed here are extremely safe and free of adverse effects.

 If you’re still wondering whether taking vitamins and supplements can help prevent coronavirus infection, consider that there are endless schools of thought on the matter.
 While it’s true that there is a shortfall of proven clinical studies that demonstrate the efficacy of certain supplements, there is also a good deal of scientific evidence supporting their potential benefits.
 So at the end of the day: it’s a personal decision whether or not you’d like to try them for yourself.